stefangabos/Zebra_Datepicker/README.md

     <tr>
         <td valign="top"><a name="months_abbr"></a><strong>months_abbr</strong></td>
         <td valign="top"><em>mixed</em></td>
-        <td valign="top"><code>FALSE</code></td>
+        <td valign="top"><code>false</code></td>
         <td valign="top">
             Abbreviated names of months.<br><br>
             By default, the abbreviated name of a month consists of the first 3 letters from the month's full name.
 While this is common for most languages, there are also exceptions for languages like Thai, Loa, Myanmar, etc. where this is not correct.
-For these cases, specify an array with the abbreviations to be used for the months of the year; leave it FALSE to use the first 3 letters of a month's name as the abbreviation.
+For these cases, specify an array with the abbreviations to be used for the months of the year; leave it <code>false</code> to use the first 3 letters of a month's name as the abbreviation.
         </td>
     </tr>
     <tr>